 In her TED TALK, Dr Dweck explains a study where children were taught that, as they push to the edge of their comfort zone, their brains can form new stronger neural connections.
 Her studies showed significantly improved achievements in a wide range of age groups and settings, particularly disadvantaged students.

-Can it be useful for teachers to adopt too?
+Can adopting a growth mindset be useful for teachers too?

 Adopting a growth mindset isn’t exclusively beneficial to students.
 Teachers also stand to gain a great deal, especially when it comes to professional development.